Transform Pushword in a FlatFile CMS.

 Conflict backup files:

-page~conflict-abc123.md (contains the losing version with a comment header)index.conflicts.csv (appends conflict details for media/conversation)php bin/console pw:ai-index [host] [exportDir]
+page~conflict-abc123.md (contains the losing version with a comment header)index.conflicts.csv (appends conflict details for media/conversation)When pw:flat:sync runs, it follows this pipeline:

 Generate two CSV files (pages.csv and medias.csv) with metadata useful for AI tools.